-The purpose of this policy is to ensure staff and volunteers are able to protect the wellbeing of children and young people by identifying and reporting actual, suspected or potential cases of child vulnerability, abuse and neglect.
-The policy applies to all children and young people up to the age of 18, who are clients of Big Brothers Big Sisters, as well as those who come into contact with Big Brothers Big Sisters through the course of our work.
+This child protection policy applies to all children and young people up to the age of 18, who are clients of Big Brothers Big Sisters as well as those who come into contact with Big Brothers Big Sisters through the course of our work.

-- The policy applies to:Staff, volunteers, management and board of trustees of Big Brothers Big Sisters. - Students on placement with Big Brothers Big Sisters. - Any personnel contracted to provide services for Big Brothers Big Sisters who may come into contact with children and young people.
+It applies to staff, volunteers, management and board of trustees of Big Brothers Big Sisters.
+It also applies to any student on placement with Big Brothers Big Sisters.

+It also applies to any personnel contracted to provide services for Big Brothers Big Sisters who may come into contact with children and young people.